joncrlsn/pgrun/README.md

 Written in GoLang, pgrun executes each statement from the given SQL file against a PostgreSQL database, stopping to ask you what you want to do when any statement has an error (you can Continue, Quit, or Redo the statement).
 Contrast this behavior with the standard psql command (which also takes a -f argument), but continues to run even after a statement fails.

-Suggestions and modifications to make this more useful and "idiomatic Go" will be appreciated.

 ### download
 [osx64](https://github.com/joncrlsn/pgrun/raw/master/bin-osx64/pgrun "OSX 64-bit version")
 [osx32](https://github.com/joncrlsn/pgrun/raw/master/bin-osx32/pgrun "OSX version")